• Skip to main content

 • Investment & Earning

-Equilibrium & Disequilibrium in Balance of Payments
+What is Equilibrium and Disequilibrium in Balance of Payments?

 In a functional Sense, Thus, There may be disequilibrium in the balance of payments of a country.